acast83/fastapi-grpc-acync-boilerplate/README.md

 ## Description

-The Fastapi GRPC-REST Template is a modern, scalable application template designed for seamless integration between frontend interfaces and backend microservices.
-At the core of its architecture, it leverages the power of gRPC services, known for their high-performance inter-service communication capabilities.
-This template is ideal for developers looking to implement a microservices architecture while maintaining a straightforward and efficient pathway for frontend applications to interact with backend logic.
+The Fastapi GRPC-REST Template is a high-performance, scalable application framework that utilizes an asynchronous environment for efficient operation.
+It's built using FastAPI, a modern web framework, and incorporates Tortoise ORM for object-relational mapping, ensuring smooth database interactions.
+The template's core feature is its integration of gRPC services, facilitating fast and reliable inter-service communication.
+This makes it a prime choice for developers aiming to deploy a microservices architecture with an easy and effective way for frontend to communicate with backend services.

 ## Installation